aws/amazon-sagemaker-examples/introduction_to_applying_machine_learning/visual_object_detection/README.md

    |Type 2|    4.6     |       1.5       | 1.5|
    |Type 2 with HPO (20 jobs)|     92     |       3*        | 30|
   (*) HPO tasks in this solution consider 20 jobs in total and 10 jobs in parallel.
 So 1 actual runtime hour amounts to 10 billable cost hours.
-* Please make sure you have read the cleaning up part [here](#cleaning-up) after training to avoid incurred cost from deployed models.
+* Please make sure you have read the cleaning up part in [Section 4](#cleaning-up) after training to avoid incurred cost from deployed models.